bitprophet/contribution-guide.org/index.rst

 * New features should ideally include updates to **prose documentation**, including useful example code snippets.
-* All changes (**including bugfixes**) should have a **changelog entry** crediting the contributor and/or any individuals instrumental in identifying the problem.
+* All submissions should have a **changelog entry** crediting the contributor and/or any individuals instrumental in identifying the problem.

 Tests aren't optional
 ---------------------

-Any bugfix that doesn't include a test proving the existence of the bug being fixed (and of course, that passes when the bugfix is applied) may be suspect.
+Any bugfix that doesn't include a test proving the existence of the bug being fixed, may be suspect.
 Ditto for new features that can't prove they actually work.

 We've found that test-first development really helps make features better architected and identifies potential edge cases earlier instead of later.